 Grant recipients will agree to present their projects at a regular Sierra Club General Meeting of one of the five Sierra Club Groups in Kansas during the 2014-15 academic year.
 Sierra Club General Meetings are open to all Sierra Club members and the general public.

 Grants range from $250 to $1,000.
-The deadline for applications is March 15, 2014, by postmark or email time-stamp.
+The deadline for applications has been extended to March 31, 2014, by postmark or email time-stamp.
 Awards will be announced in late May.
 Applications for 2014 will be available in January.
 Please check this site for updates.

 It is our hope to partner with teachers throughout Kansas in educating students about the nature and causes of our changing climate and so to contribute to their success in addressing this vital issue.